 Introduction, weekly topics.
 Culture and architecture, Vitruvius, the education of an architect, on the beginning of culture, architecture and the three essential requirements of architecture.
 From shelter to city: the modern city as the environment of our life, the sociological, urbanistic and architectural definition of a city (Louis Wirth, Spiro Kostof, Baraka) Contemporary trends of city development.
+Globalization.

-Globalization, global cities and megapolis, environmental problems and new technologies.
-(Mobility) The experience of urban environment (Attila Batár), mass, conformity and freedom (Stanley Milgram).
+global cities and megapolis, environmental problems and new technologies.
+(Mobility) The experience of urban environment (Attila Batár).

+Mental Maps (Kevin Lynch), city and memory.
+Humans, space and environment (Edward T. Hall), urban behaviour, the individuals and the mass, conformity and freedom (Stanley Milgram).
 Behaviour on public transport Public places: characteristics, geometry and use (Jan Gehl).
 Case study: Moricz Zsigmond Körtér.
 Institutions of a modern city and their buildings.
 The concept of consumption: Móricz and Allee School: space for learning and knowledge Private space: home and homelessness.
 Homes in the modern and contemporary city.